2021 KICKBALL LEAGUE OF ROCHESTER RULES

 Teams must field a pitcher and catcher during game play.

-Any team having less than 8 players and/or less than 2 females 15 minutes beyond of the start of the game, as determined by the regular season schedule, will forfeit the game.
+Teams must have at least 8 players and meet the minimum number of females no later than fifteen minutes beyond of the start of the game, as determined by the schedule.
+Teams not meeting these requirements will forfeit the game.

-No team can be forced to play an official game after the 15 minute leeway time, unless delayed due to a team currently playing a playoff or championship game.
-No team is required to wait for missing players playing in a game outside of the scheduled game.
+No team can be forced to play an official game after the 15 minute leeway time, unless the scheduled opponent is delayed due to that team currently playing a playoff or championship game.
+No team is required to wait for missing players currently playing in a different game outside of the scheduled game in question.

-The opposing team will receive the average number of runs (rounded down) of the past two games (or the closest two games, if it is the start of the season) as the score of the game.
-If neither team can fulfill this obligation, they will both be asked forfeit that game with a score of 0 to 0.
-In the event that a team wins by forfeit and the team has not scored any or minimal runs in their previous two games, the average of 0 will increase to an average of 1 run for the recorded score.
+The opposing team will receive the average number of full runs of their two past or two closest games as the score of the game.
+If neither team can fulfill this obligation, they will both forfeit that game with a score of 0 to 0.
+In the event that a team wins by forfeit and that team has not scored any or minimal runs in their previous two games, the average of anything less than 1 will average as 1 full run for the recorded score.

 All fielders must be in the kicking lineup/rotation and all kickers must also be a fielder at least once during game play.
-Any players that have not participated as a fielding team member must do so when they take the field in the 4th inning.
+Any players that have not participated as a fielder must do so when they take the field in the 4th inning.

 The kicking order for males cannot be rearranged once the game has begun.